smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 6.&nbsp;&nbsp; Foregoing optimization

-In some situations it can be acceptable or better to forego RVO.
+In some situations it can be acceptable or even better to forego RVO.
 For example, if a function returns a small object (such as instances of the example struct `S`) it may be acceptable to lose the benefit of the optimization.
 However, if a function returns a large object such as a vector of 100 string objects, it might be important to take